-In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's governance arrangements and systems of internal control for 2015/16, subject to management implementation of the agreed actions detailed in Internal Audit reports.....
+In the Chief Internal Auditor's opinion, reasonable reliance can be placed on the Council's governance arrangements and systems of internal control for 2015/16, subject to management implementation of the agreed actions detailed in Internal Audit reports......
 Whilst limited reliance can be placed on the corporate risk management arrangements for 2015/16, the implementation of the identified improvements should enable reasonable reliance for 2016/17.

-- 5.14 The Corporate IT Manager and the Information Compliance Manager have provided assurance that the Council has an assured secure, government-accredited network and has arrangements in place for the management of information risk including an information security policy and standards. - 5.15 The Governance Framework has been in place for the financial year ended 31 March 2016 and up to the date of approval of the Annual Report and statement of accounts. - 5.16 For Live Active Leisure Ltd and Horsecross Arts Ltd, reliance has been placed upon: - unaudited financial statements of the companies (audited accounts will be scrutinised when available); - internal control information taken from the Council's contract with Live Active Leisure Ltd and the Service Agreement with Horsecross Arts Ltd.; - quarterly contract monitoring meetings with Service; - performance information and financial monitoring reports to Service; and - presentations to Scrutiny Committee - 5.17 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement. - 5.18 Based on the assurance process outlined above, in terms of effectiveness, the Council's Governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to a number of areas (identified below) which have been or are already identified for some improvement action by virtue of: - this process; - internal audit actions; - external audit actions; or - transformation reviews - 5.19 The areas referred to in 5.18 above which are the subject of current or planned improvement actions are: - corporate risk management - contract management - procurement / commissioning - > information management - workforce planning - funding external bodies - 5.20 In addition to the above, the establishment of the Integrated Joint Board which took responsibility for the delivery of integrated health and adult social care services within Perth & Kinross as of 1 April 2016 will likely present a number of new challenges as we implement our new joint governance arrangements.
+- 5.10 The Local Area Network comprising key scrutiny bodies which engage with the Council (including Audit Scotland) have assessed Perth & Kinross within their Assurance and Improvement Plan 2014-17, as a "low risk council which shows good self-awareness and demonstrates a positive response to external scrutiny".
+In addition the risk assessment notes that "currently for 2014 to 2017 no additional specific scrutiny activity has been identified". - 5.11 The Governance Framework has been in place for the financial year ending 31 March 2016 and up to the date of approval of the Annual Report and statement of accounts. - 5.12 For Live Active Leisure Ltd and Horsecross Arts Ltd, reliance has been placed upon: - unaudited financial statements of the companies (audited accounts will be scrutinised when available); - internal control information taken from the Council's contract with Live Active Leisure Ltd and the Service Agreement with Horsecross Arts Ltd; - quarterly contract monitoring meetings with Service; - performance information and financial monitoring reports to Service; and - presentations to Scrutiny Committee - 5.13 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement. - 5.14 Based on the assurance process outlined above, in terms of effectiveness, the Council governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to a number of areas (identified below) which have been or are already identified for some improvement action by virtue of: - this process; - internal audit actions; - external audit actions; or - transformation reviews - 5.15 The areas referred to in 5.14 above which are the subject of current or planned improvement actions are:- - corporate risk management - contract management - procurement / commissioning - information management - workforce planning - funding external bodies - 5.16 In addition to the above, the establishment of the Integrated Joint Board which took responsibility for the delivery of integrated health and adult social care services within Perth & Kinross as of 1 April 2016 will likely present a number of new challenges as we implement our new joint governance arrangements. - 5.17 Similarly the implementation of the Community Empowerment Act and the establishment of locality based community planning boards may require some changes to be made to our existing governance arrangements, to ensure adequacy and transparency. - 5.18 It is important that our decision making processes continue to be agile enough to ensure that key decisions can be made and actions implemented timeously to align with agreed project plans.